hatfield-c/avl/README.md

 4. Follow instructions for the Unity installation prompt window.
 5. Run Unity Hub.
 6. Create a Unity account if you do not already have one.
-7. Once account is created, Unity Hub will prompt to download the latest version of Unity.
+7. Once your account is created, Unity Hub will prompt to download the latest version of Unity.
 Make sure this version is 2021.3.7f1 to avoid compatibility issues.
     - If the suggested version is not correct, you will need to download from the Unity archive.
 Visit https://unity3d.com/get-unity/download/archive.
     - The necessary version of Unity will be found under Unity 2021.x.
 Version 2021.3.7f1 was released July 28, 2022.
 8. Follow prompts to install the Unity Editor.
 Installation may take anywhere from 10 to 45 minutes depending on your PC.
 Install times of over an hour have been reported, but are rare.